 To learn more about how to play the game click here.
 Disc golf can be played by anyone old enough to walk!
 Families frequent the course and more than a few of Pender's seniors have discovered the benefits of the game.

 Golf Island Disc Park was first 'roughed out' in 1980 by Alex Fraser,

 Dave Watson and Doug Keating.
-The second nine began in 1984 and by 1987
+The second nine was begun in 1984 and by 1987

 the initial course was completed, although improvements continue to

 this day.
 In 1985 the BC Provincial Disc Golf Tournament was held on